Sacramento Brain Injury Lawyer

 Brain injuries often result from accidents that involve some sort of trauma to the head; however, other causes, such as insufficient oxygen, poisoning or infection, may also lead to a traumatic brain injury.
 Here are some statistics regarding causes of TBI:

-- Falls account for 28% of brain injuries in the United States.
+- Slip and falls account for 28% of brain injuries in the United States.

 - Car accident injuries account for 20% of brain injuries in the United States.